TheErstwhile/ErstwhileModPak/README.md

 - [X] Enable Selling (Nearly) Broken Equipment
 - [X] Normalized Repair Costs
-- [X] Carry Weight and Over Weight Balancing
+- [X] Carry Weight and Overweight Balancing
-- [X] Adjust AI based on Player Possition and Weather
+- [X] Adjust AI based on Player Position and Weather
     - [X] Player sneaking is better when crouching
     - [X] Player sneaking is better when walking
     - [X] Hard to hear in Rain
     - [X] Hard to see in Fog
-- [ ] Adjust AI to be more ammo concious and shot placment tie more to skill level
+- [ ] Adjust AI to be more ammo conscious and shot placement tie more to skill level
     - [ ] Misplaced this file need to work on it again
     - [ ] NPCWeaponAttributesPrototypes.cfg
 - [X] All firearms decay at the same rate